 - Complete an Application to collect charitable donations - organisations or corporations outside Tasmania (Form 1) (pdf, 232.0 KB)

-- You need a National Police Check (dated within the previous 3 months) if the Public Officer or Contact Officer has been convicted of a criminal offence in the past 5 years
+- You need a National Police Check (external link) (dated within the previous 3 months) if the Public Officer or Contact Officer has been convicted of a criminal offence in the past 5 years

 - Non-incorporated group or association in Tasmania